Regaining Your Strength After Chemo: Your Complete Guide

 Tending to your emotional and mental strength is just as vital as rebuilding your physical strength.
 It’s about unearthing your inner peace, regaining your mental stamina, and carving out a space for emotional healing.

-Express Your Feelings
+Express Your Emotions

 Holding in your emotions can feel like you’re carrying a heavy burden.
 Bottling up emotions can amplify them, and by releasing them, you make room for peace and positivity.
 It can be an incredibly liberating and therapeutic experience.

 This changed my life for the better and it helped me see that I was not alone in my struggles.
+It is why I became a cancer coach and made it my life’s mission to support others on their cancer journey.

 Practice Mindfulness

 When I had cancer, my thoughts would often race ahead to the future or loop back to the past.
 This put me in a very negative, fearful state that was worse for my mental and physical health.
+Mindfulness—living in the present—became a staple in my life post-cancer.
+It taught me to focus on the present moment instead of worrying about the future or dwelling on the past.
+Being able to calm my fear and anxiety was key to achieving the resilient mindset I needed to really thrive as a cancer survivor.

 Practicing mindfulness can be as simple as meditating for a few minutes each day, focusing on your breath, or taking a moment to really savor a meal or a walk outside.